H2(g) + O2(g) → H2O(g) + Energy: A Complete Guide to Thermochemistry on the Regents Chemistry Exam

 Using Bond Energy Tables

 Here's where the Regents exam gets a little math-heavy.
 One common way to calculate the energy change in a reaction is by using bond energies (sometimes called bond dissociation energies).
-Every type of chemical bond has a specific energy value — the amount of energy it takes to break one mole of that bond And that's really what it comes down to..
+Every type of chemical bond has a specific energy value — the amount of energy it takes to break one mole of that bond Small thing, real impact..

 The formula is straightforward: